HappyMod Keeps Crashing? Black Screen & Loop Fixes

 Why does HappyMod force close immediately after opening?

-The application force closes within two seconds of launch for three confirmed reasons: corrupted cache files from an interrupted session, insufficient available RAM below 1 GB on your device, or a corrupted APK installation.
+The app force closes within two seconds of launch for three confirmed reasons: corrupted cache files from an interrupted session, insufficient available RAM below 1 GB on your device, or a corrupted APK installation.
+Start with the cache clear.
+It costs you 30 seconds and fixes most two-second force closes without touching your data.

-If the application never shows any interface before closing, go to the HappyMod not working page.
+If the application never shows any interface at all before closing, that is a different failure stage entirely.
+Head back to the HappyMod not working page to find the right fix.

 Clear the HappyMod cache

-Navigate to Settings > Apps > HappyMod > Storage > Clear Cache.
-Tap Clear Cache only.
-The Data button below Clear Cache removes your favorites list, download history, and internal settings permanently.
+Go to Settings > Apps > HappyMod > Storage > Clear Cache and tap Clear Cache only.
+The Data button sitting directly below it will permanently wipe your favorites list, download history, and internal settings.
+Do not tap that one.

-Muhammad Sheraz confirmed cache clearing resolved a persistent two-second force close on a Samsung Galaxy A54.
-The crash occurred after a session closed mid-browse without user action.
+Corrupted cache files are leftover junk from interrupted sessions caused by power loss, a firmware update mid-use, or a download that is cut out.
+These partial files block the startup routine before the interface even renders.
+Muhammad Sheraz confirmed cache clearing resolved a persistent two-second force close on a Samsung Galaxy A54 after a session closed mid-browse without user action.

 Close background apps to free available RAM

-The application requires 1 GB of available RAM to complete its catalog initialization sequence.
-A device with 2 GB of total RAM running background applications often leaves less than 1 GB available for a new foreground process.
-The launch sequence requests memory, the system returns an insufficient allocation, and the process terminates.
+The app needs 1 GB of available RAM to complete its startup sequence.
+Not total RAM.
+Available RAM.
+A device with 2 GB total RAM running background apps often has less than 1 GB free by the time you launch.

 Re-download from the verified source if cache clear fails